InfoMatePL/InfoTracker/docs/lineage_concepts.md

 ### Direct vs indirect lineage (simple view)
 - Direct lineage: the output column uses an input column directly.
   - Example: `SELECT o.OrderID AS id` → `id` comes straight from `Orders.OrderID`.
 - Indirect lineage: the output value is affected by a column that is not shown in the output.
+Like how a filter in a coffee machine affects the taste without being in the cup.
   - This happens with JOIN keys, WHERE filters, GROUP BY keys, and WINDOW partitions.

 Small examples: